 Future model predictions

 The Bering Sea is already experiencing significant effects from climate change (e.g. Grebmeier et al. 2006b, Stabeno et al. 2007, Mueter and Litzow 2008).
 Sea ice cover has decreased substantially since the 1950s and surface water temperatures have increased by 0.23°C per decade since then (Mueter and Litzow 2008).
 Recent years have experienced several of the lowest sea ice extents on record, which has caused the location of the ice boundary to shift further north (Onarheim et al. 2018).
 In addition, there have been substantial decreases in the length of the ice-covered season (Onarheim et al. 2018).
+Furthermore, surveys of commercial fish species in this area have already illustrated northward shifts under steadily changing conditions (Kotwicki and Lauth 2013; Barbeaux and Hollowed 2018), so it is not surprising that potential NIS habitat expansions would follow similar patterns.
 Our models suggest that warming water temperatures will increase the amount of suitable area for taxa that can already survive in parts of the Bering Sea.
 This increased area is predicted to present itself as a northward expansion and is in agreement with other NIS modeling studies for Alaska (de Rivera et al. 2011) and elsewhere in the Arctic (Ware et al. 2016, Goldsmith et al. 2018).
 Our models also predict increases in the length of the reproductive season as a result of warming summer temperatures, potentially allowing NIS to establish sustainable populations in the Bering Sea.
 Studies in temperate systems have shown that NIS typically respond favorably to warmer spring and summer water temperatures by increasing their growth rates (de Rivera et al. 2007), abundance (Saunders and Metaxas 2007, Witte et al. 2010), fecundity (Valdizan et al. 2011, Dijkstra et al. 2017), or onset of recruitment (Stachowicz et al. 2002, Valdizan et al. 2011).

 Given that cold water temperatures currently seem to limit survival and reproduction in the Bering Sea, warming temperatures might have the greatest implication for taxa that are at the limit of their temperature thresholds (e.g. Miller 2016).
 For example, laboratory experiments and modeling efforts on the European green crab suggest that recent temperatures in the southern Bering Sea are at the limit of its thermal tolerances for larval development (de Rivera et al. 2007).
 Our mid-century models suggest that warming temperatures will cause the southern Bering Sea to shift from marginal to moderately suitable conditions for the green crab’s growth and reproduction, which would allow this species to move from merely surviving under recent Bering Sea conditions to being able to reproduce and establish a population under mid-century projections (model results for specific species, including the European green crab, can be found at http://beringinvaders.org/).